Disclaimer: I own nothing and make no profit.

 "Hey, listen, once this shindig's all wrapped up, you've got an interview with Malibu Surfside.
-And then after that it's just an hour jet ride and we're gone for the week.
-But don't worry; the cruise ship's got a track on the upper level."
+And then after that it's just a short jet ride and we're gone for the week.
+But don't worry; the yacht's got a track on the upper level."

 The look that Pepper shoots him only tugs his smile broader.
 She asks if he's got any water, and behold, he does.
 Tony pulls a bottle out from the space between him and Happy, twists off the cap, and hands it across the space.
 Pepper takes a sip and pours the rest over her head.
 When she hands it back Tony stands up, grasping the bar tight in one hand, and leans over to kiss her damp cheek.

 "Will that be all, Miss Potts?" he murmurs, right into her ear.

 She presses the empty water bottle into his free hand and sets her eyes on the road ahead.
 Her flushed face and ragged breathing indicate a vicious fight, her ponytail marking each footfall with a sharp slap against her neck.
 It's the smile that gives her away.

 "Remember: in through your nose, out through your mouth.
 Only two point six-five-three-eight more and you're free!"